mrkamel/search_flip/README.md

 Things on the To do list before releasing it:

+1. Create index with mapping
-1. Check if gem name is allowed
+2. Check if gem name is allowed
-2. First class support for `nested`, `has_parent` and `has_child` queries
+3. First class support for `nested`, `has_parent` and `has_child` queries
-3. Support collapse
+4. Support collapse
-4. Create Logo
+5. Create Logo
-5. Support more scopes in `unscope`
+6. Support more scopes in `unscope`

 ## Links